--Explain two types of guilt.
+-Name two types of guilt.

--Explain four basic reasons grieving trauma survivors experience feelings of isolation.
+-Name the four basic reasons grieving trauma survivors experience feelings of isolation.

--Explain five basic types of secondary wounding experiences.
+-Name the five basic types of secondary wounding experiences.

--Explain three major physiological aspects of grief.
+-Name three major physiological aspects of grief.

--Explain the three "D’s" of grief.
+-Name the three ‘D’s of grief.

--Explain Rando's six "R" processes of mourning.
+-Name Rando's six "R" processes of mourning.

 -Explain the difference between loss-oriented coping and restoration-oriented coping.

--Explain four tasks of mourning.
+-Name four tasks of mourning.